austinriddle62/austinriddle62.github.io/index.md

 Based off the results from this case study, I discovered that Land Rover had the highest rated satisfaction upon customers.
 I also came to the conslusion that if you want to buy a new vehicle from 2016 or newer, want something that is highly rated upon customers, but want to spend as least as possible, a Fiat will most likely fulfill your wants and needs.

-# Project Two: Superbowl Winning Teams and Draft Class Correlation
+# Project Three: Superbowl Winning Teams and Draft Class Correlation
+October 2023

 For this project, I used two datasets off Kaggle provided by [CVIAXMIWNPTR](https://www.kaggle.com/datasets/cviaxmiwnptr/nfl-draft-19702021) and [Timo Bozsolik](https://www.kaggle.com/datasets/timoboz/superbowl-history-1967-2020).
 The goal of this project was to see if there was a correlation between a team in the NFL winning the Superbowl and that seasons draft class.